-dissolved in September 2022, with the constitution and transitional charter suspended.
 This coup stems from the perceived failure of now-deposed leaders to suppress attacks from armed groups associated with ISIL (ISIS) and al-Qaeda.
 It is also the second coup in a year in the West African nation following the overthrowing of Roch Kabore in January 2022.
-General staff within the Burkina Faso army implied that the coup resulted from internal friction within the military and that dialogue between the conflicting parties was ongoing.

 Westerners have been abducted and killed in Burkina Faso and the greater Sahel region.
 Kidnapping is still a serious concern throughout Burkina Faso, especially in Ouagadougou and the larger Sahel region.
 Additionally, there is a chance that terrorist organizations could enter Burkina Faso through the northern border with Niger and the border from Mali to carry out kidnapping attacks, particularly in Ouagadougou.

 It is advised to avoid Soum in the north and the southeast on the border with Benin as these are active military zones.
 Civilians found in these areas risk getting caught up in ongoing military operations.